AaronHong1024/afm/README.md

 For more details, please refer to the PFP GitHub page.

 ## Build the AFM
-Then we can build the afm by running the following commands:
+Then, we can build the afm by running the following commands:
 ```
 git clone https://github.com/marco-oliva/afm.git
 cd afm